-No. 428/UHC/ADMIN.B/v-a-12/2019 Dated:19 Jan.,2023 Copy forwarded to:
+720| No. /UHC/Admin.B/V-A-12/2019

+Dated: £1 December, 2024

+Copy for information and necessary action to:

-- 1. Secretary Law-cum-L.R., Government of Uttarakhand, Dehradun. - 2.
-All District Judges/Principal Judge/Judge Family Courts for information and necessary action. - 3.
-Director Judicial and Legal Academy, Bhowali, Nainital. - 4.
-Member Secretary UKSLSA Nainital. - 5.
-Registrar (Vigilance)/ Registrar (Inspection)/ Registrar (Judicial)/ Registrar (Computer)/ Registrar (Protocol)/ Registrar. - 6.
-P.P.S. to Hon'ble the Chief Justice. - 7.
-All the P.S.s of Hon'ble Judges with the request to place it before His Lordship's kind perusal. - 8.
-All the Registrars/JRs/DRs/ARs of the Hon'ble Court. - 9.
-Assistant Registrar, Computer Section/Officer I/c NIC with a request to upload the notification in official website of the Hon'ble Court. - 10.
-Guard file
+- 1. Principal Secretary, Law-cum-L.R., Government of Uttarakhand, Dehradun. - 2.
+All District Judges/Principal Judge/Judge, Family Courts for information and necessary action. - 3.
+Director, Uttarakhand Judicial and Legal Academy, Bhowali, Nainital. - 4.
+Member-Secretary, UKSLSA, Nainital. - 5.
+P.P.S. to Hon'ble the Chief Justice for placing copy of this Notification before His Lordship. - 6.
+PS/PA to Hon'ble Judges with the request to place it before His Lordship's kind perusal. - 7.
+All the Registrars/ CPC - 8.
+Librarian of the High Court. - 9.
+Computer Section, High Court of Uttarakhand, Nainital with a request to upload the Notification in official website of the High Court.

+10. Guard file.

+(Assistant Registrar)

-Assistant Registrar Admin-B
+Admin-B